 We paid extra for an ocean view, the only problem being that our bedroom now overhangs the edge of the cliff, making it tricky to access the rear cargo locker.

 Once hooked up and settled, we got the bikes out and rode towards what appeared to be the local shopping centre.
-To get there we chose to ride down a road containing beach-front homes presumably owned by the rich and famous.
+To get there we chose to ride down Malibu Road, containing beach-front homes presumably owned by the rich and famous.
 They’re nothing special frankly, but I bet they cost a fortune.
 Most of them are built of timber and look as if they wouldn’t stand up to a good storm.
 Come the next tsunami, they’ll probably wish they’d bought an RV and lived up on the cliffs.
 We found the local shops including ‘Ralphs’, which The Chef described as the best supermarket we’d been in so far on this trip.
 I had to stay outside in disgrace and look after the bikes, as I had forgotten to bring the bike locks with me.

 I got chatting to the driver of a local fire truck.
 He was waiting for his colleagues who had gone in to do some shopping for their evening meal.
 I told him that we were planning to use the bus service to get us in to Los Angeles tomorrow, did he have any advice?
 He said he would never contemplate going to the city on the buses, he hadn’t been on the buses since he was a kid.
 It takes too long and is far too dangerous.